Skip to content

 the frame and loops of the slide as it makes it way to the pool

-Overall the Luna Park Pool at Disney’s Boardwalk makes our list of best pools at Disney World.
+Overall, the Luna Park Pool at Disney’s Boardwalk makes our list of the best pools at Disney World.
 Children love the slide, and the setting is pleasant, especially now that you don’t have to stare at the clown all afternoon.

 a blue ball floating on top of the pool water near the waterslide exit